SabrinaRoss/Enemy-Spawner-Test/README.md

 - **Enemy Types:** Red, Brown, Blue, Green, Yellow --> each with attributes for attack power, health, speed, and spawn rate
 - **Day Cycle:** Morning, Afternoon, Night --> each affecting spawn rates and enemy stats differently
 - **Dynamic Time of Day:** The time of day changes gradually during gameplay, affecting spawn behavior
-- Enemies are represented as primitive shapes with color coding and scaled down for better visibility
+- Enemies are represented as primitive shapes with colour coding and scaled down for better visibility
 - Added Rigidbody component to enemies for gravity effect at runtime
 - Spawn locations randomized within a radius around each spawn point